Numerology June 2022: Monthly forecast - NewsBreak

 What is numerology?

-Numerology is defined by Oxford Languages as "the branch of knowledge that deals with the occult significance of numbers."
+Oxford Languages defines numerology as "the branch of knowledge that deals with the occult significance of numbers."

 Some may also call the numbers associated with numerology "angel numbers."

-Angel numbers are often considered to be any sequence of numbers that are sometimes repeated.
+Angel numbers are often considered any sequence of numbers that are sometimes repeated.

 Some angel numbers include 1221, 3524, 4224, and 555.

-Angel numbers are also known to often have more than a single meaning as well.
+Angel numbers are also known to have more than a single meaning often.

 We pay for your stories!